-Stakeholders must also undertake the following training:
+Stakeholders must also undertake the following mandatory trainings, in addition to any further trainings requested by CTG:

-- The Prevention of Sexual Harassment and Abuse of Authority - The Prevention of Sexual Exploitation and Abuse
+- Safeguarding Essentials - The Prevention of Sexual Exploitation and Abuse

 Any Stakeholder who believes, in good faith, that he or she has witnessed or been the victim of harassment, sexual exploitation or abuse should report this immediately to the Ethics Committee (ethics@ctg.org).
 Instances of harassment that are, following an investigation, proven on the balance of probabilities shall result in disciplinary action up to and including dismissal.